 Features and Benefits of Healthcare CRM

 Are you still unsure as to whether or not you need a CRM?
-13% of companies in 2018, had made it a priority to add a CRM system to their business.
+13% of companies in 2018 had prioritized adding a CRM system to their business.
 The fact of the matter is if you are serving the public, not having a CRM is a huge mistake.
 Being able to give your customers the best overall experience is what will keep them coming back.
-When was the last time you frequented an establishment that was cold, unwelcoming and didn’t have their stuff together?
-It is highly unlikely.
-With healthcare CRM you, your staff, and your customers will find that every interaction is more pleasant, only due to better organization of information.
+When was the last time you frequented an establishment that was cold, unwelcoming, and didn’t have their stuff together?
+It is doubtful.
+With healthcare CRM, your staff and customers will find that every interaction is more pleasant, only due to better organization of information.

-Aside from the example of needing to access patient and customer information more efficiently, CRM is used for marketing purposes too.
-Being able to pull information about your patients and filter based on a critical trait such as age, or even medications they are taking is extremely useful for target marketing.
+Aside from needing to access patient and customer information more efficiently, CRM is used for marketing purposes.
+Pull information about your patients and filter based on a critical trait such as age, or even medications they are taking is extremely useful for target marketing.

 One fantastic area where CRM works for the company is marketing.
 You want to deliver the best experience possible.
-The purpose of marketing is reaching others and delivering a message.
-When done correctly, companies see an uprising of customers, conversely if done wrong the opposite.
+The purpose of marketing is to reach others and delivering a message.
+When done correctly, companies see an uprising of customers.
+Conversely, if done wrong, the opposite.
 Marketing is all about customer relationships and how they view you, so marketing and CRM go hand in hand.
 You can use marketing to engage your CRM.
 You’ll find fantastic templates for improving customer experience with exceptional quality posters that can be used to enhance marketing solutions such as online videos.

 Automatic reminders and email templates are two ways your company can improve communication with your customers.
 With automatic reminders, your resource department will never miss an opportunity.
-CRM’s can help your team implement the marketing strategies more effectively, including sending out flyers or postcards to patients, as well as compiling data from surveys.
+CRM’s can help your team implement the marketing strategies more effectively, including sending out flyers or postcards to patients and compiling data from surveys.

-For your office manager, being able to access all customer information with ease, ultimately improves the customer experience as well as helps to gain new customers.
+For your office manager, being able to access all customer information with ease ultimately improves the customer experience and helps to gain new customers.

 The CRM that you choose should fully integrate with your current database.
-If it doesn’t that is cause for concern.
-Not only will it not work correctly, but it could also jeopardize the confidentiality laws for the healthcare field.
+If it doesn’t, that is cause for concern.
+It will not work correctly, but it could also jeopardize the confidentiality laws for the healthcare field.

 Having all documents in one place will make the whole office run smoothly.
 Healthcare technology has made it easier to store patient information.
 However, this has opened up a world of possible theft to hackers.
-It is more convenient for office managers to access patient information through an online database, and be able to share this information from one computer to another, but it needs to be done safely to prevent a loss of patient info as well as from outside threats.
+It is more convenient for office managers to access patient information through an online database and share this information from one computer to another.
+Still, it needs to be done safely to prevent a loss of patient info and outside threats.
 It is estimated that 81 percent of CRM users are accessing information across multiple devices.

-With a CRM system, you do have the freedom to access everything you need from virtually any computer in the office, allowing sharing between a member of your office staff.
+With a CRM system, you have the freedom to access everything you need from virtually any computer in the office, allowing sharing between your office staff members.
 The result?
 Everyone in the office can access patient information.
 This can include their records of payment, contact information, to what brought the person to the office.
-If each member of your office team can answer a question your customer may have, by using a system, this will save time, which in turn saves your business money.
+If each member of your office team can answer a question your customer may have by using a system, this will save time, saving your business money.

-If your office isn’t handling the referral management systems as well as it should, CRM is excellent for this too.
+If your office isn’t handling the referral management systems, and it should, CRM is excellent for this.
 From managing your mailers to collecting and processing info to target different patient groups, CRM does it all.
 For example, the CRM should be able to email a unique group, such as patients between 25-40, to alert them of reduced rates for flu shots in your office.
 Another example is that if a patient provides you with a cell phone number, you can inform them of medication refills that are needed.
 These types of interactions are great for engaging with your customers.

 If your healthcare office doesn’t currently implement a CRM strategy, it’s time that you do.
 This effective method of managing your patient’s information is a must.
-You will find that by using customer relationship management systems in your office that the patient experience is improved significantly.
+Using customer relationship management systems in your office, you will find that the patient experience is improved significantly.